AbdulSamadMalik/AbdulSamadMalik/README.md

 ✨ I like to create web apps & websites that help people in their day to day tasks

-👀 I’m interested in Web & Android Development
+👀 I’m interested in Web, Android and Python Development

 🌱 Currently I’m learning Svelte, Gatsby, Python & Flutter